NoemPHP/state-machine/docs/README.md

 * **Logging** - Keeping track of any state change by adding a listener on each entry/exit event
 * **Exception handling** - Adding an error state as well as a transition to it whenever an exception is caught
 * **Re/Store state** - Serialize the machine context and restore it when it is reinitialized

+For this scenario, `RegionBuilder` offers support for middlewares that can make arbitrary changes to a machine before it is built.

 This example shows a simple logging middleware: